 - 74 illegal guns that were removed from the street

 In 2014 Durham City/County CrimeStoppers was awarded with the productivity award by the North Carolina CrimeStoppers Association.
 In 2015 and 2018 Durham City/County CrimeStoppers was awarded the productivity award by the Southeastern CrimeStoppers Association for cities with similar populations.
 These awards are granted to programs that lead the state in solved cases, arrests, and recovered property.

-Some citizens are reluctant to come forward and give information to the police for a number of reasons.
-Durham CrimeStoppers gives citizens and avenue and opportunity to provide information and collect rewards in felony cases, without ever having to give their name.
+Some people are reluctant to come forward and give information to the police for a number of reasons.
+Durham CrimeStoppers gives callers and avenue and opportunity to provide information and collect rewards in felony cases, without ever having to give their name.